The-AI-Alliance/open-trusted-data-initiative/docs/contributing.markdown

 ## Diverse Data for Diverse AI Models

-We are particularly interested in new datasets that can be used to tune models to excel in various domains.
+We are particularly interested in new datasets that can be used to tune models to excel in various domains, although general-purpose datasets are also welcome.

+When you contribute a dataset, you will have the ability to optionally specify a domain specialty.
+To keep things relatively simple, we currently only allow one domain specialty to be specified, if any.

-There are our current data categories:
+These are our current domains:

 ### Science and Industrial

-* Climate - Supporting research in climate change, modeling vegetation and water cover, studying agriculture, etc.
+* **Climate:** Supporting research in climate change, modeling vegetation and water cover, studying agriculture, etc.
-* Marine - Supporting research on and applications targeted towards marine environments.
+* **Marine:** Supporting research on and applications targeted towards marine environments.
-* Materials - Known chemical and mechanical properties of chemicals useful for research into potential new and existing materials.
+* **Materials:** Known chemical and mechanical properties of chemicals useful for research into potential new and existing materials.
-* Semiconductors - Specific area of materials research focused on improving the state of the art for semiconductor performance and manufacturing.
+* **Semiconductors:** Specific area of materials research focused on improving the state of the art for semiconductor performance and manufacturing.
-* Other Industrial - Other areas not covered above.
+* **Other Industrial:** Other areas not covered above.

 ### Other Domains

-* Finance - Historical market activity and behaviors.
+* **Finance:** Historical market activity and behaviors.
 Connections to influences like climate, weather events, political events, etc.
-* Healthcare - Everything from synthetic patient data for modeling outcomes, to public literature on known diseases and conditions, to diagnostics results and their analysis.
+* **Healthcare:** Everything from synthetic patient data for modeling outcomes, to public literature on known diseases and conditions, to diagnostics results and their analysis.
-* Legal - Jurisdiction-specific data about case law, etc.
+* **Legal:** Jurisdiction-specific data about case law, etc.
-* Multimedia - Data for training, tuning, and testing multimodal models, e.g., text and image, including specific applications.
+* **Multimedia:** Data for training, tuning, and testing multimodal models, e.g., text and image, including specific applications.
-* Social Sciences - Social dynamics, political activity and sentiments, etc.
+* **Social Sciences:** Social dynamics, political activity and sentiments, etc.
-* Timeseries - Data for training, tuning, and testing time series models, including specific applications.
+* **Timeseries:** Data for training, tuning, and testing time series models, including specific applications.

 ## Join a Global Community of Innovators